SludgeVohaul/audiotools/README.md

 ## Installation

 1. Clone the repository.
-1. Copy the auditools directory to a (not backuped) work directory.
-1. Open each script in your editor and check the user configurable pathes and options.
+1. Open each script in your editor and check the user configurable settings.
-1. Use the tools.
-1. Clean up the subdirectories.

 ## Platforms